d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](fish-base-for-star.png?align=right)

-When we focus on four blobs, we can recognize `<|>` shapes in the pair diagram of the first step.
+When we focus on recipes with four blobs, we can recognize `<|>` shapes in the pair diagram of the first step.
 These shapes occur in many patterns.
 This means we can use three pair joins in these patterns, or snowflakes when using the thread diagram as pair diagram.